GemCopeland/personal-website/src/posts/2022-11-15-hello-better-world.md

 I’m [@gem@social.coop](https://social.coop/@gem) on Mastodon.

 I like it much more than Twitter already!
 I had gotten to a point where I barely posted anything on Twitter because it was too noisy and overwhelming, and reading the feed mainly made me feel depressed about the world.
-Boy, there were some good memes though.
+There sure were some good memes though.

 I found a tool called [Debirdify](https://pruvisto.org/debirdify/) that helps you find your Twitter friends on Mastodon.